-Of our approximately 100.8 million outstanding ordinary shares as of December 31, 2006, approximately 57.4 million are freely tradable and held by nonaffiliates under U.S. securities laws.
-In addition, certain of our affiliates (Israel Corp., SanDisk Corporation, Alliance Semiconductor, and Macronix International) hold approximately 43.4 million of our shares, of which approximately 3.3 million are registered for resale and are therefore freely tradable under U.S. securities laws and approximately 35.2 million are currently eligible for sale subject to the time, volume and manner of sale limitations of Rule 144 promulgated under the U.S. Securities Act of 1933, as amended.
-An additional approximately 2.5 million shares held by Alliance Semiconductor and approximately 2.3 million shares held by SanDisk Corporation, will become eligible for sale subject to the volume and manner of sale limitations of Rule 144 during 2007.
+Of our approximately 120.9 million outstanding ordinary shares as of March 15, 2007, approximately 57.7 million are freely tradable and held by nonaffiliates under U.S. securities laws.
+In addition, certain of our affiliates (Israel Corp., SanDisk Corporation, Alliance Semiconductor, and Macronix International) hold approximately 44.3 million of our shares, of which approximately 3.3 million are registered for resale and are therefore freely tradable under U.S. securities laws and approximately 37.7 million are currently eligible for sale subject to the time, volume and manner of sale limitations of Rule 144 promulgated under the U.S. Securities Act of 1933, as amended.
+An additional approximately 64,000 shares held by Alliance Semiconductor and approximately 3.3 million shares held by SanDisk Corporation, will become eligible for sale subject to the volume and manner of sale limitations of Rule 144 during 2007.
 Shares held by these affiliates are subject to the share transfer restrictions set forth in the shareholders agreement to which they are a party and which remain in effect through January 2008.
-As of December 31, 2006, up to approximately 27.1 million additional shares issuable upon the conversion of our 2005 convertible debentures are held by non-affiliates or are registered for resale and are therefore freely tradable under U.S. securities laws.
+As of March 15, 2007, up to approximately 26.7 million additional shares issuable upon the conversion of our 2005 convertible debentures are held by nonaffiliates or are registered for resale and are therefore freely tradable under U.S. securities laws.
 In addition, approximately 9.2 million shares issuable upon the exercise of warrants we granted to our banks are registered for resale and are therefore freely tradable under U.S. securities laws.
 The additional up to: (i) approximately 30 million shares issuable upon the conversion and/or exercise of the securities sold in our June 2006 public offering in Israel, and (ii) approximately 5 million shares issuable upon exercise of warrants sold in private placements completed in November 2006 would be freely tradeable in normal trading transactions in the United States.
 Furthermore, the additional up to approximately 117 million shares issuable upon the conversion of equity equivalent convertible capital notes issued to our banks and Israel Corp. (which shares are covered by this prospectus), would be freely tradeable under U.S. securities laws.
+We have also agreed to file a registration statement covering the resale of up to approximately 18.8 million shares issued pursuant to an exemption from the registration requirements of the Securities Act of 1933 in our March 2007 private placement, as well as the resale of approximately 28.2 million shares issuable upon exercise of warrants issued in such transaction.
 The sales of large amounts of our ordinary shares (or the potential for those sales even if they do not actually occur) may depress the market price of our ordinary shares.
 This could also impair our ability to raise capital through the sale of our equity securities.